aosabook/500lines/web-server/web-server.markdown

 when uploading files,
 and so on.
-There must be a blank line between the last header and the start of the body to signal the end of the headers;
+There must be a blank line between the last header and the start of the body to signal the end of the headers.
-forgetting it is a common mistake.

 One header,
 called `Content-Length`,